 Miltoniopsis Care Sheet

-Miltonia flowers last about six weeks on the plant, but they do not last well when cut.
+Miltoniopsis flowers last about six weeks on the plant, but they do not last well when cut.
 They are not suitable for corsages or cut flower arrangements.
 Most hybrids have a faint floral scent to the blooms.
-When in spike or bloom, keep plant away from drafts and excessive heat and cold as these can cause the buds and blooms to drop.
+When in spike or bloom, keep plant away from drafts and excessive heat and cold as these can cause the buds and blooms to dry out prematurely.